 Hosting structure and services

-The affiliate provide support to team leaders throughout the planning process.
+The affiliate provides support to team leaders throughout the planning process.
 Affiliate staff will coordinate lodging at the OSU dorms, lunches, and suggest sightseeing activities.
-The team leader will be responsible for choosing the itinerary and arranging for dinners (except welcome and farewell dinners).
+The team leader will be responsible for choosing the itinerary and arranging for dinners, except welcome and farewell dinners.
 The construction supervisor organizes and trains all volunteers for the work to be done on the site.

 The team will travel in rented vehicles.